TRI Around the World

 The OECD began work to encourage development of PRTRs Exit in 1993, as a follow-up to a United Nations Conference on Environment and Development.
 OECD works with governments, industry, and non-governmental organizations to develop practical tools to support efforts of member countries, provide outreach to non-member countries, and coordinate international activities.

-Current PRTR-related activities include: developing methods to make PRTR data from different countries more comparable to enable the use of PRTRs on a continental and global scale, developing and cataloging techniques for estimating emissions from point and nonpoint sources, and promoting the use of PRTR information as a way to assess progress toward global sustainability.
+Current OECD activities include developing methods to make PRTR data from different countries more comparable to enable the use of PRTRs on a continental and global scale, cataloging techniques for estimating emissions from point and nonpoint sources and promoting the use of PRTR information to assess progress toward global sustainability.
+In particular, PRTR data are well suited to assess progress toward the United Nations’ Sustainable Development Goals (SDGs), such as Goal 12 (target 12.4).
+Global analyses of PRTR data are currently underway to integrate data from multiple PRTRs, document methods, and recommend indicators to help in tracking progress toward selected SDGs.
+Learn more about the SDG PRTR project in the TRI National Analysis.

-- PRTR.net Exit: This website provides a global portal to PRTR information and activities from countries and organizations around the world, and aims to assist countries in the development, implementation and improvement of PRTR programs.
+- PRTR.net Exit: This website (developed by OECD in cooperation with the United Nations Economic Commission for Europe) is a global portal to PRTR information and activities from countries and organizations around the world that countries can use to develop, implement, and improve PRTR programs.

 Commission for Environmental Cooperation